lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Up: Uplink direction for compression/decompression in both sides, from the Dev SCHC C/D to the network SCHC C/D.

 * W: Window bit.
-A SCHC fragment header field used in Window mode ({Frag}), which carries the same value for all SCHC fragments of a window.
+A SCHC fragment header field used in Window mode {{Frag}}, which carries the same value for all SCHC fragments of a window.

-* Window: A subset of the SCHC fragments needed to carry a packet ({Frag}).
+* Window: A subset of the SCHC fragments needed to carry a packet {{Frag}}.

 # SCHC overview